top of page

 Q. If I die without a will, does my property go to the state?

 A. Not as long as you have a living relative who can claim your estate.
 As long as you have relatives who can be found, your property will be distributed according to Georgia's intestacy law.
-The order in which your relatives receive your property is as follows:

 Q. So, do I need a will?